bjcosta/landscaping/README.md

 Good info about swales:
 * [Constructing Urban Swales with Weeping Tile & Mulch](<https://www.youtube.com/watch?v=c0DedomHqVs&ab_channel=VergePermaculture>)

 ## Evaporation

 By completely mulching the garden area and adding trees to provide a shade canopy with layered shrubs etc, we are planning to design such that the property does its best to retain water where it is needed and has no directly exposed soil.

+## Retention

+In addition to preventing water from running off using swales and evaporating using mulch, we also want to consider the water retention capabilities of our soil.
+Sandy soil doesn't retain water at all and acts like a strainer, clay soil causes water to pool stagnate like a bowl.
+But the goal here is to improve the soils water retention capabilities such that it acts more like a sponge.
+It stores water but along with air pockets.

+There are many ways of achieving this, the most commonly suggested way is by adding lots of composted organic matter to the soil.
+Another option I have seem some research on recently is using [biochar](#biochar).
+This is basically charcoal, usually produced by burning organic matter in an oxygen depleted environment.
+I have more information on this elsewhere, but the biochar ideally will be inoculated with nutrients and soil microorganisms before adding to the garden.

+I plan to dig a significant amount of organic compost mixed with charged biochar into my garden.

 ## Irrigation